microo8/golymer/README.md

 <input id="username" name="username" type="text" value="{{Username}}">
 ```

-Changing `elem.Username` changes the `input.value`, and also changing the `input.value` or the value attribute `document.getElementById("username").setAttribute("newValue")` or the user adds some text, the `elem.Username` will be also changed.
+Changing `elem.Username` changes the `input.value`, and also changing the `input.value` or the value attribute `document.getElementById("username").setAttribute("value", "newValue")` or the user adds some text, the `elem.Username` will be also changed.

 It's also possible to pass complex data structures to the sub element with two way data bindings.